MaTriXy/typeui/README.md

 ## Pro version

-You can consider purchasing the [pro version](https://www.typeui.sh/#pricing) to get access to curated design system skill files and support our work.
+Get access to curated design system files by getting the [pro version](https://www.typeui.sh/#pricing) and supporting our work.

 ## Sponsors